msupply-foundation/msupply_docs/content/mobile/introduction/msupply_mobile_demo.md

 [<img src="/_media/mobile:logintoyoursite.png?w=600&amp;tok=c3061f" class="mediacenter" loading="lazy" alt="" width="600" />](/_detail/mobile:logintoyoursite.png?id=en%3Amobile%3Auser_guide%3Amsupply_mobile_demo)

-If the credential of your mobile store has been entered properly then your table will start to retrieve data from Demo server.
+If the credential of your mobile store has been entered properly then your table will start to retrieve data from the Demo server.
 Please wait until the procedure is finished.
 We expect this to take no more than 5 minutes.

 # Login as a User